ga-wdi-lessons/higher-order-functions-functional-programming/readme.md

 ### Immutability

-In the above example, `collection` is a __mutable__ data structure. `Mutable` objects are objects whose state can be modified after creation.

 When working with pure functions, it is important to avoid changing (or mutating) objects outside of the function.
-Immutability, the idea of not changing data at all, is another core concept in functional programming because it allows you to change data flow.
+Immutability, the idea of not changing data at all, is another core concept in functional programming because it allows you to control data flow.

 Javascript has a method that will freeze an object one-level deep.